Barry McKinlay: Career

 McKinlay was selected by the Montreal Canadiens in the 10th round (206th overall) of the 1987 NHL Entry Draft.

-McKinlay did not play any regular season NHL games National Hockey League, but went on to play 13 seasons of professional hockey, mostly in the Colonial Hockey League/United Hockey League, where he played 640 regular season and playoff games.
+McKinlay did not play regular season NHL games National Hockey League but went on to play 13 seasons of professional hockey, mostly in the Colonial Hockey League/United Hockey League, where he played 640 regular season and playoff games.
 McKinlay is one of seven defencemen in history to score 100 points in a professional hockey season (126) in 1997–98.
 He was a three-time UHL Defenceman of the year, and a four-time 1st Team All-Star.

 McKinlay played the 2000–01 season with the Tupelo T-Rex of the Western Professional Hockey League (WPHL) where he was recognized by his peers as having the hardest shot in the WPHL, and was selected as the league's second best offensive defenceman (behind Mark DeSantis).
 Won the Hardest shot competition at the WPHL All-Star game (103.9 mph).